faqehanoor/Day-07-Of-Q4-Learning-AI-AGENTS/README.md

 @dataclass is like auto-magic for data holder classes.
 It makes your Python code cleaner, shorter, and smarter—especially when building real-world applications like APIs, games, and AI agents.

+## 2) 🔹 What is the system prompt?

+In an AI agent class (like one used with OpenAI’s API or LangChain), a system prompt is typically a special instruction given to the AI model to define its role, tone, or behavior.

+## Example:
+"You are a helpful assistant that speaks like Shakespeare."

+This is often stored in the class as a property or attribute called system_prompt.

+## ✅ Why is the system prompt stored inside the Agent class?

+Because the agent:

+1) Needs to know its own role or instructions

+2) May dynamically change or reuse the system prompt

+3) Might manage multiple prompts for different tasks

+4) So storing it inside the Agent class helps the AI agent act with context and memory.

+## 🔁 Why make the Agent class callable?

+In Python, if you define a method called __call__() inside a class, it lets you use the object like a function.

+class Agent:
+    def __call__(self, message):
+        return self.reply(message)

+Now you can do:

+agent = Agent()
+response = agent("What is AI?")

+This is just like calling a function — but it's actually an object!
+This is super handy for AI agents where you're passing in user messages and getting responses.

+## 🚀 Why this is powerful in AI projects:

+=> system_prompt gives the AI its identity

+=> Making the agent callable makes it behave like a smart function

+=> Together, they make the agent flexible, stateful, and reusable